ManageIQ/manageiq-documentation/auth/openid_connect.md

 |                                    | <https://<miq-appliance>/oidc_login/redirect_uri> |
 | User Info Signed                   | unsigned                                          |
 | Request Object Signature Algorithm | any                                               |

+*Note*: The trailing / for the /ui/service/ entry is required.

 The value used for OIDCClientSecret (*oidc\_client\_secret*) in the *manageiq-external-auth-oidc.conf* file is taken from the Keycloak